quixio/quix-docs/docs/platform/tutorials/train-and-deploy-ml/import-data.md

 !!! tip

-	If you want to use this generated code for more than 15 minutes, replace the temporary token with a **PAT token**.
+	If you want to use this generated code for more than 30 days, replace the temporary token with a **PAT token**.
 See [authenticate your requests](../../../apis/data-catalogue-api/authenticate.md) for how to do that.